borgbackup/borg/docs/internals/data-structures.rst

 Compression
 -----------

-Borg supports the following compression methods, each identified by a type
+Borg supports the following compression methods, each identified by a ctype value in the range between 0 and 255 (and augmented by a clevel 0..255 value for the compression level):
-byte:

 - none (no compression, pass through data 1:1), identified by 0x00
 - lz4 (low compression, but super fast), identified by 0x01
-- zstd (level 1-22 offering a wide range: level 1 is lower compression and high speed, level 22 is higher compression and lower speed) - since borg 1.1.4, identified by 0x03
+- zstd (level 1-22 offering a wide range: level 1 is lower compression and high speed, level 22 is higher compression and lower speed) - identified by 0x03
 - zlib (level 0-9, level 0 is no compression [but still adding zlib overhead], level 1 is low, level 9 is high compression), identified by 0x05
 - lzma (level 0-9, level 0 is low, level 9 is high compression), identified